01 of 05

 Know Your Ham

-We preferred to put a whole ham on the rotisserie, because it roasts the surface nicely.
+Putting a whole ham on the rotisserie allows the surface to roast nicely.
 Note, this can also be challenging, even with the most forgiving hams.
-Running a rotisserie skewer through a bone-in ham takes a delicate touch and a... lot of patience (followed by a lot of counterbalancing).
+Running a rotisserie skewer through a bone-in ham takes a delicate touch and a lot of patience (followed by a lot of counterbalancing).
 If you've picked up a spiral cut ham then the task becomes nearly impossible.
 If you do manage to get the whole thing on the rod and spinning on the grill, the chances are that the slices will fall apart as soon as the chill is off the meat.

-Since more hams seem to be falling off the assembly line these days, than coming out of smokehouses, your chances of finding an inexpensive uncut ham are slim.
-So for this "how to" we went mass market and cooked up a bone-in, ready-to-eat, spiral cut ham from one of the big stores.
+Since more hams seem to be falling off the assembly line these days, rather than coming out of smokehouses, your chances of finding an inexpensive uncut ham are slim.
+So for this "how-to" we went mass market and cooked up a bone-in, ready-to-eat, spiral-cut ham from one of the big stores.

 02 of 05